Design aerostatic bearing rotor systems with evidence-gated decisions.

 What is the next milestone?

-1–3 paid pilots with real architectures, a repeatable report template, and a documented validation loop (Adams / SolidWorks comparisons).
+1–3 paid pilots with real architectures, a repeatable report template, a documented validation loop, and the second public gas-bearing anchor.

 Contact (pilot requests)